StackVista/stackstate-docs/setup/agent/docker.md

 # Docker

+{% hint style="info" %}
+**StackState Agent V2**
+{% endhint %}

 ## Overview

-The StackState Agent can run in a Docker container.
+StackState Agent V2 can run in a Docker container.
 The Agent collects data from the host where it is running and can be configured to integrate with external systems.
 Retrieved data is pushed to StackState.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](/stackpacks/integrations).

 ## Setup

 ### Single container

-To start a single Docker container with StackState Agent, run the following command:
+To start a single Docker container with StackState Agent V2, run the following command:

 ```
 docker run -d \